-- Extension of Time Period for Commission Action Not applicable. - Pagis for Summery Effectiveness Dursuent to Se - 7.
+- Extension of Time Period for Commission Action Not applicable. - 7.
 Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)

 Not applicable.

 8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission